 Get your child fascinated with science outside of the classroom by accessing these resources during the school holidays:

 - NASA Kids’ Club: Learn about space, science and technology with the NASA Kids’ Club.

-- Access Mars: A Web VR Experiment: Your future astronaut can explore the surface of Mars through this stimulating VR experience.
+- Access Mars: A Web VR Experiment: Your future astronaut or budding engineer can explore the surface of Mars through this amazing VR experience.

 Virtual trip to the museum

-Just like the zoo’s, all of the museums around the world have had to close their doors, but this also offers us a unique opportunity to see everything inside them from the comfort of our own homes.
+Just like zoos, museums around the world have had to close their doors due during the pandemic.
+However, this has given people the unique opportunity to see everything inside them from the comfort of our own homes.
 From island research stations to the most famous art museums in the world, here are some virtual tours to keep your children busy this school holiday:

 - Western Australian Museum - Virtual Tour